skip to main content

 • Wyoming

 In practice, nothing separates Quantum and CenturyLink’s fiber plans.
 Both companies have the same internet plans, and CenturyLink has been migrating its fiber internet customers over to Quantum.
-But you’re not alone if you’re confused about the difference between CenturyLink and Quantum.
+That said, you’re not alone if you’re confused about the difference between CenturyLink and Quantum, but Lumen will eventually make this distinction moot.

 Quantum Fiber TV and internet bundles